This post shares everything you need to know about visiting Cascada El Salto in the La Huasteca Potosina region of Mexico.

 Where to stay when visiting Cascada El Salto

-Visiting Cascada El Salto
+Final thoughts on Cascada El Salto

 We were so blessed with the timing of our visit to Cascada El Salto and we couldn’t believe that we had the entire place to ourselves for at least half an hour.
 On a Sunday, of a long weekend (not planned, oops!).
-This beautiful waterfall definitely has a very special feel to it, and it may be because it has barely been developed at all.
-Whether the waterfall is flowing or not, the pools are magical and I highly recommend a visit no matter the time of the year!

-Looking for more amazing waterfalls to visit in La Huasteca Potosina?
 We have a list of the ten best here, as well as comprehensive guides to a number of other falls: